wnyao/CP3406-Mobile-Computing/EducationalGame/README.md

 # EducationalGame: Sum Up!

 ### Description:
 SumUp! is an educational game designed to be an android application.
-The game supports dundamental aspect of mathematics (addition) and is designed with the mind to help boost quick mathematical thinking among players, especially children.
+The game supports fundamental aspect of mathematics (addition) and is designed with the mind to help boost quick mathematical thinking among players, especially children.

+### Version:
+- 1.0

+### Author:
+- @wnyao

 ### Image:
 ![Summ-up-1](https://github.com/wnyao/cp3406_mobile_computing/blob/master/SampleImages(README)/sum-up-1.png)